burmanm/gather_agent/README.md

         return self.create_event(key, value)
 ```

+The resulting key will be in the format of ``{hostname}.{class_name}.{key}``.
+If you need to pass this invocation, send a ``None``, which is ignored by the default implementation.
+If you want to pass original timestamp, add third parameter to the object (send timestamp as milliseconds from epoch).

 If you need to pass configuration options to the gatherer while it's being loaded add under the gather_agent.ini [Gatherer] section new properties with the format: classname.key=value (classname should be lowercased).
 To access them, fetch values with self.config['key'].
 If you need them on instance init, override init(self, config) function.

 Example: